 WCVM alumni have a lifelong relationship with their alma mater, and throughout each student’s education, the college provides experiences and opportunities that forge the connection.

-One of the first experiences occurs in September when the first-year class participates in the traditional White Coat Ceremony — the students’ official welcome to the veterinary profession and to the college.
+One of the first experiences occurs when the first-year class participates in the traditional White Coat Ceremony — the students’ official welcome to the veterinary profession and to the college.

 During the ceremony, a representative from the Canadian Veterinary Medical Association presents a personalized white lab coat to each student.
 As well, every member of the first-year class receives a stethoscope from the provincial veterinary medical association in the student’s home province.

-Some of the details that you provide in this questionnaire will be included in commemorative information that will be distributed to you and your classmates during the fall of 2020.
+Some of the details that you provide in this questionnaire will be included in commemorative information that will be distributed to you and your classmates during the 2021-22 academic year.

 Questions?
 Please contact: